EvyyNew/personal-site/src/data/about.md

 # Intro
 Hi, I'm Evelyn Yixuan (IPA: [i˥˩ɕyɛn˧˥]) Liu .
-I am currently an MS student in Computational Linguistics at the University at Buffalo, actively seeking full-time linguist or language specialist positions in the U.S. My research interests lie at the intersection of large language models (LLMs) and phonetic analysis, where I explore the nuances of human language, speech processing, and AI-driven linguistic models.
+I'm a recent graduate of MS in Computational Linguistics at the University at Buffalo, actively seeking full-time linguist or language specialist positions in the U.S. My research interests lie at the intersection of large language models (LLMs) and phonetic analysis, where I explore the nuances of human language, speech processing, and AI-driven linguistic models.

 # I Like